ForrestTrepte/TaskCoach/prompt.md

 - "Just one more" awareness - recognizing the seeking behavior
 - Using different device for legitimate YouTube needs (not desktop)
 - Time-boxing legitimate YouTube use (15 minutes with timer)
+- Have a low-friction next activity ready, so there's something positive and easy to look forward to for breaking out of time-wasting behavior

 **Late-night YouTube trap**: I previously struggled with late-night YouTube spirals that cut into sleep.
 I've successfully broken this pattern using replacement activities (going to bed and reading or playing phone games).